 At this point, the crowd is shouting and cheering in excitement.
 Jessica steps towards the quarrel as if she intends on trying to break it up, but Tanya matches her steps and shakes her head.
 Without uttering a single word, she indicates that if Jessica gets involved, it's not going to end well for her.
 Still intimidated from earlier, Jess takes the hint and steps back with the rest of us who can do nothing but watch as Mike struggles to throw Edward's lumbering body off of him.

 My heart is racing because I've never been this close to a fist fight.
 I've seen many at school, but they've never been personal to me.
 I don't know where I get my voice from.
 It has been stuck in my throat ever since Edward flashed that devilish smile at me.
 Somehow, I am able to recover it from its hiding spot.

 "Edward...STOP!"
 I scream loudly, desperately, but not daring to get remotely closer to where they are scrambling.
 "You have to stop.
 Please STOP!"

-In that second, his eyes show me all of the depth and truth that any rumor about him ever has.
+In that single second, his eyes show me all of the depth and truth that any rumor about him ever has.
 If he wanted, he could hurt me so easily, and truthfully, not halfheartedly like Mike.
-He is the real deal and my heart begins to speeds up from the way his eyes drink me in.
+He is the real deal and my heart begins to speed up from the way his eyes drink me in.

 "Edward, look out!"
 Tanya's high-pitched voice pulls both of us out of the haze.
 This is when Mike successfully breaks free of Edward's entrapment and forces him onto the wet pavement.
 Mike gets a few good hits in before the school's security guard is able to make his way through the horde of rioted students to stop the fight.